chef/chef-web-docs/content/cloud_security.md

 **Chef InSpec** reduces the burden of securing hybrid workloads by providing the ability to communicate directly with cloud-native APIs to audit your environment’s configuration.
 Since Chef InSpec already has facilities for scanning servers and virtual machines, it provides an effortless infrastructure to scan traditional and cloud-native environments all in one place.
 Using InSpec, you can gain visibility into the state of your apps, virtual machines, and configuration settings before you migrate your workloads into AWS.
 You can also configure new nodes and instances from a known state, define the steps required to configure an instance, and spin up new nodes against the desired state automatically, reducing the work needed and enforcing consistency of the newly launched instances.

 **Chef Infra** allows you to transform infrastructure into code.
 Whether you are operating in the cloud, on-premises, or in a hybrid environment, Chef Infra automates how infrastructure is configured, deployed, and managed across your network, regardless of the size.
 It enables you to remediate the issues identified by Chef InSpec.
-In addition, it allows you to manage both traditional infrastructure and Virtual Machines (VMs) and the integrated cookbooks configured infrastructure and cloud resources.
+In addition, it allows you to manage traditional infrastructure, Virtual Machines (VMs), and integrated cookbooks configured infrastructure and cloud resources.

-#### Approaches to the AWS Shared Responsibility Model

-Amazon’s responsibilities fall into two categories in the AWS shared responsibility model.
-The first is the hardware, including all Regions, Availability Zones, and Edge Locations of the AWS global infrastructure.
-The second category is managing the software for the compute, storage, database, and networking aspects of cloud computing.

-The customer, meanwhile, controls the data and configurations within that cloud environment.
-In the AWS Shared Responsibility Model, customer responsibility falls into categories such as:

-- Customer data stored in the cloud
-- Platform, application, and identity & access management
-- Operating system, network, and firewall configuration
-- Data encryption, integrity, and authentication

-The **AWS Shared Responsibility Model** outlines how AWS commits to their cloud's security and where customers need to focus on security in the cloud.

-As a customer/company managing your own IT infrastructure (either bare metal or VMs) need to create a strategy and practice to manage all the elements depicted on the screen.
-AWS commits to the security of its platform and distributed infrastructure as a service to their customer.
-Their expertise and scale provide a massive benefit for customers, but you still need to have a plan to secure everything.

-{{< figure src="/images/inspec/cloud_security_aws_shared_model.png" title="Cloud Shared Responsibility Model" >}}

-#### Categories in Cloud Shared Responsibility Model

-There are three categories of responsibilities in the Shared Responsibility Model:

-- Inherited controls - Responsibilities that are always the providers.

-  The security responsibilities that are always the providers relate to safeguarding the infrastructure itself and access to, patching, and configuration of the physical hosts and the physical network on which the compute instances run, and where the storage and other resources reside.
-The security tasks extend by protecting end-user data, applications, operating systems, endpoints, and network traffic.

-- Customer-specific infrastructure - Responsibilities that are always the customer’s.

-  The security responsibilities that are always the customer’s include managing users and their access privileges (identity and access management), safeguarding cloud accounts from unauthorized access, the encryption and protection of cloud-based data assets, security of the zone data, and managing its security posture compliance.

-- Shared controls - Responsibilities that vary depending on the service model.

-  - Infrastructure as a Service (IaaS)): A hybrid approach where organizations can manage some of their data and applications on-premise while relying on cloud providers to manage servers, hardware, networking, virtualization, and storage needs.

-  - Platform as a Service (PaaS): Provides organizations the ability to streamline their application development and delivery by providing a custom application framework that automatically manages operating systems, software updates, storage, and supporting infrastructure in the cloud.

-  - Software as a Service (SaaS): Cloud-based software hosted online and typically available on a subscription basis.
-Third-party providers manage all potential technical issues, such as data, middleware, servers, and storage, minimizing IT resource expenditures and streamlining maintenance and support functions.

-For inherited controls, you can rely on AWS to provide the security of the cloud itself.
-For customer-specific security tasks, the apps and configurations specific to your unique circumstances are running on the AWS platform.
-For example, planning on managing the security of your instances, including user access controls (IAM), managing patches in your operating systems, and which firewall ports are open or closed in your instances.

 ### Auditing Cloud Environments with Chef